iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 3.md

 ### 1.5.
 Lower() function

-> #### _Lower() function takes no arguments and returns the lowercased strings from the given string by converting each uppercase character to lowercase._
+> #### _The Lower() function takes no arguments and returns the lowercased strings from the given string by converting each uppercase character to lowercase._

 If there are no uppercase characters in the given string, it returns the original string.